Portsmouth Direct line: Early passenger services

-The Act authorising amalgamation of the LSWR and the Portsmouth Railway had included clauses specifying a minimum passenger service: six daily in summer and four daily in winter.
+The London and South Western and Portsmouth Railways Amalgamation Act 1859 (22 & 23 Vict. c. xxxi), authorising amalgamation of the LSWR and the Portsmouth Railway, had included clauses specifying a minimum passenger service: six daily in summer and four daily in winter.
 For some years the LSWR provided only this minimum service on the Portsmouth Railway route, continuing to run good services to Gosport.
 In fact the LSWR wanted to avoid the route overshadowing the longer original route via Bishopstoke, and Direct Line passenger services remained slow and infrequent.
 The working timetable for April 1865 shows only four passenger trains and one goods train per day on the line.

 Extending to the harbour

-The Portsmouth terminus of the line was at the present-day Portsmouth and Southsea station.
+The Portsmouth terminus of the line was at the present-day Portsmouth & Southsea station.
 There was considerable ferry traffic to the Isle of Wight and to Gosport, involving road transfers through the streets of Portsmouth.
 Southsea was developing as an important resort, and it too was remote from the Portsmouth station.
 In 1859 the Portsmouth council promoted a tramway, but this scheme, together with some other, independent, proposals, failed.

 Southsea Pier was opened in 1861, on the southern side of Portsmouth; it was later renamed Clarence Pier.
 An independent Landport & Southsea Tramway built a horse-drawn street-running line from the Portsmouth station to Clarence Pier and this became the main embarkation point for train to ferry passengers; the tram conveyed a luggage trolley vehicle, and it had first and second class accommodation.
 The Clarence Pier tramway opened on 15 May 1865.
 There was a Victoria Pier at the end of Portsmouth High Street, not tramway connected.